 Blackbucks are social animals, living in herds that include from 5 to 50 individuals.
 The herd of blackbucks is a harem by its structure: it consists of an adult male and numerous females with their young.
 In the cool season, the blackbucks are diurnal while during the hot season, they spend most of the day resting in shady areas, being active mainly in the morning and late afternoon.
 They are very cautious and shy.
 Although they lack a strong sense of smell or hearing, they have good eyesight, which helps them detect dangers and react on time.
 When a blackbuck is in danger, it jumps in the air and runs away, followed by the whole herd.

-Being herbivores, blackbucks feed upon fruits, flowers, herbs, shrubs, pods as well as grasses
+Being herbivores, blackbucks feed upon fruits, flowers, herbs, shrubs, pods as well as grasses.

 One of the most serious threats to this species’ population is the destruction of habitat.
-At the moment, much of their original habitat has been destructed by humans, turned into agricultural areas.
+At the moment, much of their original habitat has been destructed by humans and turned into agricultural areas.
 Moreover, near farming areas, these animals are frequently killed by local people because of raiding crops.
 In addition, blackbucks attract hunters for their meat and, primarily, for their majestic horns.

 These animals are important plant consumers of the ecosystem of their habitat.
 On the other hand, they themselves are prey for a number of predators such as leopards, wolves, and cheetahs.